 During these negotiations, the European Commission's aim will be to ensure a maximum level of transparency.

-European Council guidelines
+European Council guidelines and conclusions

 The Commission's approach to transparency